FahimU123/Personal-Coding-Guide/ARKit.md

 # Resources
 1. BTW there are all sort of mesh resources and materials, just google them and the Apple doc has a lot of info.
 You can even have your own resources with `TextureResource`
-2. Also to see how gestures are done see [this](https://medium.com/@itsuki.enjoy/ios-swift-handle-3d-gestures-with-arkit-realitykit-3f7fd1609c54)
+2. Also to see how basic, built in gestures are done see [this](https://medium.com/@itsuki.enjoy/ios-swift-handle-3d-gestures-with-arkit-realitykit-3f7fd1609c54)
 3. If you want to center text at the same positions as your shape whether its a cube or anything, see [this](https://stackoverflow.com/questions/67716279/how-to-make-text-to-have-the-same-position-and-orientation-as-box)
 4. You can transfrom any entity using `Transform`, check the docs and its properties [here](https://developer.apple.com/documentation/realitykit/transform)